benlloyd50/Vox_Design_Documents/software_requirements.md

   5. End call
 - Postcondition: Call info is displayed in chat
 - Requirements: If connection is lost during call, user cannot rejoin the call.
-- User Interface: A server call room
+- Interface Requirements: A server call room

 ### 3.7 View/edit notebook
 - Actors: Users and Server Admin
-- Preconditions: Must have an account and be apart of a server
+- Preconditions: Must have an account and be a part of a server
 - Flow of events:
   1. Open notebook to view content
   2. Make changes
   3. Share notebook with other users
 - Postconditions: Save notebook if changes were made
 - Requirements: None
-- User Interface: Server screen, and notebook screen
+- Interface Requirements: Server screen, and notebook screen

 ### 3.8 Calendar
 - Actors: Users and Server Admin